School Clubs

 Mrs Rixon is running choir this half term for any children who have an interest in singing this half term.
 This will be once a week at lunchtimes.
 See Mrs Rixon for more details.

-Christmas Choir (2nd half Autumn term)
+Christmas Choir (2nd half autumn term)

-Orchestra (Spring term)
+Orchestra (summer term)

-Gardening Club
+Gardening Club (spring and summer)

 If your child is a keen gardener, they should join gardening club with Mrs Baker.
 Mrs Baker runs lunchtime sessions for KS2 pupils.
 Last year, you may have seen the farmers' market at the pergola.
 This was all thanks to the hard work of our gardeners.

-Lunchtime Club
+Lunchtime Club (daily all year)

 This happens every day in the Practical Room.
 If children are struggling with the hustle and bustle of lunchtimes, they can come and join a member of staff to play games, draw or chat.